NORTH AMERICAN SCIENCE ASSOCIATES, INC. STANDARD TERMS AND CONDITIONS

-2.1 Project All fees for Services rendered will be detailed in the proposal for that Project (Project Fees) or otherwise agreed in writing for standing Work Order’s pursuant to Section 1.2 above.
+2.1 Project Fees.
+All fees for Services rendered will be detailed in the proposal for that Project (Project Fees) or otherwise agreed in writing for standing Work Order’s pursuant to Section 1.2 above.

-2.2 Payment Client shall remit payment to NAMSA upon invoice receipt.
+2.2 Payment Terms.
+Client shall remit payment to NAMSA upon invoice receipt.
 If NAMSA does not receive payment within thirty (30) days of the date of invoice, interest in the amount of one and one half percent (1½%) per month compounded monthly may, in NAMSA’s discretion, be charged on the overdue balance provided, however, the interest rate shall not exceed the maximum interest rate permitted by law.

 a.
 Prepayment: Unless Client receives credit approval from NAMSA’s credit department, Client will be invoiced and Services will be completed on a prepaid basis.